nikitavoloboev/data/web/browsers/browsers.md

 - [Axiom](https://axiom.ai/) - Create custom bots in seconds, or use ready-made templates. ([HN](https://news.ycombinator.com/item?id=23089243))
 - [The Browser Company](https://thebrowser.company/) - Building a better way to use the internet.
 - [Fast and reliable cross-browser testing with Playwright (2020)](https://medium.com/@arjunattam/fast-and-reliable-cross-browser-testing-with-playwright-155c0e8a821f)
+- [SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for Firefox/Chrome/Edge and CLI tool to save a faithful copy of an entire web page in a single HTML file.